 SalesIt is the dataset that points to my SSAS instance and the SalesPBI is the embedded data model.
 I also have the 2 reports:

 Now here comes the magic.
-I am using a PowerShell report created by my colleague Sirui that allows you to copy and bind the new report to ANY dataset in Power BI.
+I am using a PowerShell script created by my colleague Sirui that allows you to copy and bind the new report to ANY dataset in Power BI.
 You can find the script here.
 The key thing here is to make sure the 2 schema’s are the same, it needs to have the same columns, measures, tables etc otherwise the report will throw errors.
 In my example I didn’t actually use a imported model but used a SQL Server 2016 RTM model with the same schema and that also works.

 Ok now for the PowerShell script, it does two things: